 Job announcements are different documents entirely.
 They are marketing assets, meant to attract viable candidates.
 Marketing is meant to attract customers, and job announcements are meant to attract candidates.

-Announcements should include a description of the position, key qualifications and information about the organization’s culture.
+It should include a description of the position, key qualifications and information about the organization’s culture.
 Also share why this position is important to the organization’s success.

 Don’t get too caught up in sharing every last detail of the job, save that for the interview.
 Your announcement should give people enough information to apply, and ensure you’re getting the right candidates, but people don’t need to know that the executive assistant job will require some filing, for example.

-Also think about how the announcement can speak to your culture.
+Additionally, think about how the announcement can speak to your culture.
 If your culture is fun, then one of the responsibilities for your sales manager could be, “Help the sales team kick even more butt than they already are.”
 If your culture is more straight-laced, you might try, “Coach our stellar sales team into even greater success.”

 If you don’t have job descriptions or are treating your job announcements like job descriptions, it’s time change that.
 Seriously, put it at the top of your to do list.